DraconDev/arcane/do.md

 -   we can have arcane auto or arcane spark, that actually does listen to github and webhooks if we must, but this doesn't make sense for a solo guy, but lets say you had a build server, and no one builds ever, only this server, so you don't have individuals pushing when they feel like it, but literally this server has the keys it can even push to itself i suppose, and listen to commits and do so, this way we don't need a super complex who is pushing and how we lock it, if you are solo you live the easy life, if you are team, you should have a build server, it can still be your laptop, and you push when you make a change, and you pull it when others then arcane push it

 -   **Gitignore/Attributes Strategy**: We should default to **APPEND** (Add).

     -   _Reason_: Git reads `gitattributes` from top to bottom, but the **LAST MATCH WINS**.
-So by appending our rules to the bottom, we _effectively override_ any previous user rules for those specific files, while ensuring we don't accidentally wipe out unrelated user configs.
-This achieves "Opinionated Security" without "Destructive Overwrite".
+So by appending our rules to the bottom, we _effectively override_ any previous user rules for those specific files.
+    -   _Idempotency_: To prevent bloat, use **Managed Blocks** (e.g. `# BEGIN ARCANE BLOCK` ... `# END`).
+        -   If block exists: Update strict rules _inside_ it.
+        -   If missing: Append block to bottom.
+        -   This avoids "endless appending" while ensuring our rules stay active/updated.

 -   **Smart Squash & Versioning**: